 - 1. These grades have the same format as above where there are more than six teams. - 2.
-Second plays third on the Saturday/Sunday of the first week where there are six or less teams. - 3.
+Where there are six or fewer teams, second plays third on the Saturday/Sunday. - 3.
 The winner of 2 then plays first on the Saturday/Sunday of the second week.